 As a note, I do currently use a Durston X-Mid 1P as the X-Mid geometry is impressive, and due to loving it I also have an X-Mid Pro (2P Dyneema) as the tent is fantastic and gives an AMAZING amount of interior space that’s unmatched in other trekking pole tents!

 As with any tent, there can be some drawbacks or issues that can be caused by having a trekking pole tent that should be addressed to ensure you have the complete picture.

 Non-Freestanding Tents Are Less Versatile

-There are times where not being freestanding comes as a penalty like there are times on many trails where you can only pitch on platforms and for a trekking pole tent this can be incredibly frustrating.
+There are times when not being freestanding comes as a penalty, like there are times on many trails when you can only pitch on platforms, and for a trekking pole tent, this can be incredibly frustrating.

 The next issue is if you are in an area you can’t pound stakes into, this can happen on asphalt, concrete, tent platforms (like mentioned above), and then on mountain tops (as they are mostly rock) without some unique setup work.